open-craft/ansible-playbooks/playbooks/roles/ocim/README.md

 line:

     ansible-playbook  playbooks/ocim.yml \
-        --check --diff --start-at-task="Install the configuration/environment file"
+        --check --diff -t ocim-env-file
         -u ubuntu --extra-vars @private.yml -i your.host.name.here,

-It will start a dry-run of Ansible in diff mode, starting at the task that creates the configuration file.
-You can break using Ctrl-C after the diff has been shown.
+It will start a dry-run of Ansible in diff mode, and only run the task to update the env file.